 A worker is considered as “working alone” if assistance is not readily available should some injury, illness, or emergency arises.
 If you are working after hours, on weekends, or in a very isolated area you need to follow the Working Alone Procedure of that space.
 General Working Alone Guidelines are outlined by HSE in the linked document.

 It is crucial that an effective means of communication is in place to minimize the risk factors of working alone.
-The PI or lab supervisor of the space should establish these using the following Working Alone Procedure template to outline:
+The PI or lab supervisor of the space should establish these using the following templates to outline:

 - The means of communication